 A very basic header is generated in order to meet the TEI minimum requirements.

-elements are used for discourse blocks (body,
+TEI div elements are used for discourse blocks (body,

 witnesses, document-date and others).
 Blocks which come before the

-are placed in the TEI front
+body are placed in the TEI front section;

-blocks which come after the body
+blocks which come after the body are placed in the TEI

-back
+back section.

 XTF structural divisions are rendered with milestone tags.
 In the

-tag.
+use the TEI milestone tag.
 For column and line breaks we

-use cb
+use cb and lb respectively.

 Almost all of the inline markup used by XTF (more precisely, by GDL) is handled well by TEI.
 A few exceptions are noted here.

-There is no suppliedSpan
+There is no suppliedSpan, though it

-would be a natural since there is addSpan
+would be a natural since there is addSpan,

-.
+delSpan and damageSpan.
 As a result, the

 equivalent to square-bracketed text is implemented using paired

-tags (it is not possible to use an
+anchor tags (it is not possible to use an

-pair because ptr
+anchor ... ptr pair because ptr

-is not allowed in w
+is not allowed in w).

 There is no direct TEI tagging for the Assyriological